Regional Myeloma Communities

-There are about 18,000 people living with myeloma in Australia.
-A quarter of that number live in Victoria and less than 1000 live in regional Victoria.
+There are about 20,000 people living with myeloma in Australia.
+A quarter of that number live in Victoria and about 1100 live in regional Victoria.

-For each myeloma patient there are five to ten people - partners, children, patents, carers, doctors and friends who share the patient’s journey with the disease.
+For each myeloma patient there at least three people - partners, children, patents, carers, doctors and friends who share the patient’s journey with the disease.

-There are more than 5000 regional people across country Victoria who constitute the regional myeloma community.
+There are more than 5000 people across country Victoria who constitute the regional myeloma community.

 Myeloma Support Groups